amido/stacks-dotnet-packages-dynamodb/README.md

 You need a DynamoDB instance in order to use this library.
 You can follow the official instructions provided by AWS [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SettingUp.DynamoWebService.html).

-Also the object(s) from your application that you want to store in DynamoDB have to conform to the [Object Persistence Model](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DotNetSDKHighLevel.html).
-That means your object and it's fields will need to have certain attribute annotations like `[DynamoDBTable("Menu")]` etc.
+It should be noted that the object(s) from your application that you want to store in DynamoDB have to conform to the [Object Persistence Model](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DotNetSDKHighLevel.html).

 ## Configuration